CHEMeDATA/solidStateNMRCSA-reader/README.md

 # solidStateNMRCSA-reader

-This repository provides the code the generate powder-pattern spectra from CSA diagonalized values.
+This repository provides the code to generate and visualize powder-pattern spectra from CSA diagonalized values.

 More technically, it provides:
-- a `viewer` of `NMRspinSystemModel_CSA`
+- a `viewer` of `NMRspinSystemModel_CSA` objects.
-- a `bridge` from `NMRspinSystemModel_CSA` to `NMRspinSystemModel_CSA` objects
+- a `bridge` from `NMRspinSystemModel_CSA` to `NMRspinSystemModel_CSA` objects.

-This demonstrate how the NMR property object is used to produced a simulated spectrum.
+This demonstrate how the NMR property objects can be used to produced a simulated spectrum.

-1) the CSA object is generated, possibly using [user-controled sliders](html/demoSimSSnmr.html).
-2) An export method of the CSA object is used to create a NMR spectrum.
-3) The NMR spectrum object can be visualized or exported into Mnova json files.

 # Demo examples

 [Dynamic demo](html/demoSimSSnmr.html) illustrates how to interact with objects and update visualization.

-[Tool demo](html/toolDemo.html) illustrates how to create spectra and export to Mnova json.
+[Tool demo](html/toolDemo.html) illustrates how to create and manipulate spectra and export them as Mnova json.

 [Basic demo](html/basicDemo.html) illustrates how to easily include and visualize CHEMeDATA objects in the browser.